Project 4: Defeat Learners

 3.5 Hints & Suggestions

 If you are concerned about the performance of your DTLearner, you may develop additional tests in your local environment using the Scikit-learn decision tree learner.
 This learner will not be used within the Gradescope environment.
+We also encourage additional testing with different seeds beyond the grade scripts given.
+The private tester will use additional tests.

 4 Contents of the Report